BinarCode/vue-form-wizard/README.md

 * [Customized buttons with slots](https://jsfiddle.net/bt5dhqtf/103/) Replace stuff you don't like
 * [Call a function before tab switch](https://jsfiddle.net/bt5dhqtf/105/)
 * [Complete form example](https://jsfiddle.net/bt5dhqtf/150/) integrated with [vue-form-generator](https://github.com/icebob/vue-form-generator)
+* [Vue router integration](https://jsfiddle.net/CristiJ/bt5dhqtf/252/) You can place a `router-view` inside the wizard and have a separate page per tab.
+A `route` prop must be passed to the tabs you want to handle certain tabs

 # Usage